MHersche/eegnet-based-embedded-bci/second_results/README.md

 * Dropout Rate: **0.1**, 0.2, 0.3, 0.4
 * Learning Rate: 10^-1, 10^-2, 10^-3, **10^-4**, 10^-5

+The results are in "hyperParameterSearch"

 Hyperparameter Tuning is done with 500 epochs using 5-fold Stratified CV so that there are equal number of classes in each fold.
 After we chose the hyperparameters we have done testing with 1000 epochs as the model does not overfit.
 We have reached an accuracy of 68,5% on our test set.
+The results are in "3_fold_testing".
 Further training our model on data from individual subjects and testing with the data from individual subjects with the same parameters using 10 and 50 epochs.
 10 epochs resulted in an average of 70,3% accuracy.
+The results are in "global_model_subject_specific".

 We also validated the results by doing 3 fold cross validation using the combination of different runs as folds and reached an average accuracy of 68,1%.

 After that we have done 5 fold stratified cross validation to the whole dataset with 800 epochs and reached an accuracy of 69,8% averaged on all folds.
+The results are in "5_fold_cv_whole_dataset"

 ## Inter-Subject Training
 ---